Zaid-Ajaj/the-elmish-book/chapters/commands/xhr-elmish.md

             prop.text errorMsg
         ]
 ```
 This program will always succeed, i.e. the HTTP request will always find the contents of the file and the status code will be 200 assuming there are no network errors.
-To make the status code return something else other than 200 to see how the program behaves, change the url of the HTTP request to a non-exitent resource such as `/non-existent.txt`:
+To make the status code return something else other than 200 to see how the program behaves, change the url of the HTTP request to a non-existent resource such as `/non-existent.txt`:
 ```fsharp
 let request = { url = "/non-existent.txt"; method = "GET"; body = "" }
 ```